|

 This

-form of diabetes is the most common among people who have been
+is the most common form for those people who have been

 diagnosed as a diabetic.
 As a type 2 diabetic you have an